This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 Instantiation Stack

-Function overloading is part of the reason why error messages are hard to read, but not the whole story.
-As shown above, merely enumerating all possibilities results in a few hundred lines of errors.
-But we can produce thousands of lines—an order of magnitude difference that can’t be easily explained by quantity alone.
-Moreover, this section is about type constraints, so what does it have to do with compiler errors?
-Consider this example:
+Function overloading is one reason why error messages are difficult to read, but not the only one.
+In fact, as shown above, merely enumerating all possibilities only results in a few hundred lines of errors.
+Keep in mind that we can still produce thousands of lines; the difference in magnitude cannot be easily compensated by quantity.
+Moreover, this subsection is about type constraints, so what does it have to do with compiler errors?
+Consider the following example:

 struct A {};